 I know!
 This is so counter-intuitive, so contrary to everything we’ve been told.
-But a recent study published in the Archives on Internal Medicine undertook a systematic review of every published medical study linking a wide variety of nutritional factors to heart disease.
+But a study published in the Archives on Internal Medicine in 2009 undertook a systematic review of every published medical study linking a wide variety of nutritional factors to heart disease.

 And guess what they found?